+According to God, this is what will put the "new" in new covenant: "I will put my law in their minds and write it on their hearts" (v.
+33).
 Now this doesn't mean that God will simply embed his commandments and teachings in his people's memory, so that they can retrieve them as occasion calls for it and attempt to put them into practice, sort of like retrieving data from a hard drive.
 No, what God intends is much deeper than that.
 God wants to get his will, his teaching, his Spirit, into the very guts of his people.
 He wants his character and purpose to be enfleshed and embodied in our lives, individually and together.
 In short, God wants to get more of his heart into our hearts.

-One woman tells about a time when she prayed with her five-year-old son as he accepted Jesus into his life.
-She carefully explained to him that Jesus now lived in his heart.
-Several days later, he was sitting at the table with his head down, holding open the neck of his T-shirt, and speaking very quietly.
-She asked what he was doing and he told her, "Just talking to Jesus."
-We need to remember that when we try to guide and teach children using the language of "letting Jesus come into your heart" or "having Jesus in your heart," children are very concrete and literal thinkers.
-Only in late childhood will they be able to think more abstractly and symbolically.
-It calls to mind another picture I saw from a seven-year-old who was depicting the belief that God lives inside everything.
+I once saw a picture drawn by a seven-year-old who was depicting the belief that God lives inside everything.
 He drew a picture of a doctor with a pair of scissors, standing over a patient in surgery.
 There was a bright light shining out from a huge incision that reached from the patient's chest to his waist.
 This young artist summarized his picture this way: "God lives inside every living thing.
 So my doctor has seen God when he cuts people open."